All

 Particularly the Shrove, a small cabin cruiser belonging to the harbour

-authority, the 'Lough Foyle' - a dredger - and the 'Foyle Pilot' - a pilot
+authority, the 'Lough Foyle' - a dredger - and the 'Foyle Pilot' - a

-boats - make regular appearances.
+boat - make regular appearances.
 Ships on the move are shown with the

 top-view